22 Free Itemized Receipt Templates

 Add payer’s information

-The seller should add a section on the itemized receipt to collect the payer’s information, including the payer’s name (or company name), contact number, and address.
+The seller should add a section to collect the payer’s information, including the payer’s name (or company name), contact number, and address.
 If a person or business is making payment for another person or business, the receipt should have the names of the two parties.
 The reason for this information is to correctly identify the buyer and confirm the authenticity of a claim in a future purchase dispute.

 Itemized Receipt Template Process 03

-Provide an itemized list
+Provide a list

 It includes the following: